Moderna says its low-dose COVID shots work for kids under 6

 Moderna said the small doses were safe, and the main side effects were mild fevers like those associated with other commonly used pediatric vaccines.

+Booster doses have proved crucial for adults to fight omicron and Moderna currently is testing booster doses for children, either a third shot of the original vaccine or an extra dose that combines protection against the original virus and the omicron variant.

-Once Moderna submits the data to the FDA, regulators will debate whether to authorize emergency use of the small doses for tots.
+Once Moderna submits the data to the Food and Drug Administration, regulators will debate whether to authorize emergency use of the small doses for tots.
 If so, the Centers for Disease Control and Prevention then will decide whether to recommend them.

 While COVID-19 generally isn’t as dangerous to youngsters as to adults, some do become severely ill.
 The CDC says about 400 children younger than 5 have died from COVID-19 since the pandemic’s start.
-The omicron variant hit children especially hard, with those under 5 hospitalized at higher rates than at the peak of the previous delta surge, the CDC found.
+The omicron variant hit children especially hard, with those under 5 hospitalized at higher rates than at the peak of the previous delta surge.

-COVID-19 vaccines in general don’t prevent infection with the omicron mutant as well as they fended off earlier variants -- but they do still offer strong protection against severe illness.

-Moderna reported that same trend in the trial of children under 6, conducted during the omicron surge.
-While there were no severe illnesses, the vaccine proved just under 44% effective at preventing any infection in babies up to age 2, and nearly 38% effective in the preschoolers.

 The company said Wednesday that, armed with additional evidence, it is updating its FDA application for teen shots and requesting a green light for 6- to 11-year-olds, too.